iPad Requirements for Students Entering Grades 6-12

 Helpful Hints for Purchasing iPads

 Purchasing the minimum iPad is the bare minimum system requirement for the apps and books to work properly; however, performance and stability will be affected as app updates are issued to the iPad.
-So, purchasing a recommend iPad will ensure that the iPad will last throughout several school years.
+So, purchasing a recommended iPad will ensure that the iPad will last throughout several school years.

 All iPads come with basic Wi-Fi connectivity.
 You do not need to have cellular connectivity unless this is desirable for your family.

 To ensure continuous access, we will lean toward downloadable curriculum.
 While downloading increases access without the constant need for an Internet connection, the procedure also requires more storage capacity.

 Insurance: AppleCare+ must be purchased separately within 60 days of your iPad purchase.
 AppleCare+ permits owners to take their iPads to any Apple Store and have them serviced immediately; the closest one to our school is in Victoria Gardens.